Relative hulls and quantum codes: Introduction

 \section{Introduction}

-Given a linear code $C$ over a finite field $\F_q$, its hull is $\hull(C)=C \cap C^{\perp}$ where $C^{\perp}$ is the dual of $C$ taken with respect to the standard (meaning Euclidean) inner product.
-Carlet, Mesnager, Tang, Qi, and Pellikaan proved in the seminal paper~\cite{lcd} that when $q>3$, the dimension of $\hull(C)$ can be reduced to zero, meaning that there exists a monomially equivalent code $C^\prime$ of $C$ such that $\dim \hull(C^\prime)=0.$ Thus, one can reduce the hull of a code without changing the main parameters of the code: its length, dimension, and minimum distance.
-Luo, Ezerman, Grassl, and Ling went further in~\cite{Grassl22} when studying the Hermitian hull $\hull_H(C)=C \cap C^{\perp_H}$ of a linear code $C$ over $\F_{q^2}$, where $C^{\perp_H}$ is the dual of $C$ taken with respect to the Hermitian inner product.
-They proved that one can not only reduce the hull dimension to zero but that it can be done step by step, in the sense that if $\dim \hull(C)>0$, then there exists an equivalent code $C^\prime$ of $C$ with $\dim \hull_H(C^\prime)=\dim \hull_H(C)-1$.
-A slight modification reveals the same result for the hull of $C$ taken with respect to the usual (Euclidean) inner product.
-Therefore, for any linear code $C$ with $\dim \hull(C)>0$ there exists a sequence of monomially equivalent codes $C_0,C_1,\dots, C_t=C$ such that $\dim \hull(C_i)=i.$
+Let $C$ be a linear code over a finite field $\F_q$.
+The hull of $C$ is defined by $\hull(C)=C \cap C^{\perp}$, where $C^{\perp}$ is the dual of $C$ taken with respect to the Euclidean inner product.
+Carlet, Mesnager, Tang, Qi, and Pellikaan proved in the seminal paper~\cite{lcd} that when $q>3$, the dimension of $\hull(C)$ can be reduced to zero, meaning that there exists {a code $C^\prime$ monomially equivalent to} $C$ such that $\dim \hull(C^\prime)=0.$ Thus, one can reduce the hull of a code when $q>3$ without changing their main parameters: length, dimension, and minimum distance.